cloudspannerecosystem/omegatrade/README.md

 node seed-data.js
 ```
-the above command will migrate sample data into connected database.
+The above command will migrate sample data into the connected database.
-once succeeded, you will get `Data Loaded successfully` message.
+Once this is successful, you will get a `Data Loaded successfully` message.

-Note: you cannot run the migration if database already contains any company/stocks data.
+Note: You may run this migration only on an empty database, to avoid duplication.

 ## 4. Set up the Frontend